howsoai/howso-docs/source/getting_started/concepts.rst

 from the similarities and differences between data points, not an underlying black box model, leading to fully transparent decisions.

 This is very different from today's typical AI workflows.
 Most AI today, such as deep neural networks, use models, or abstractions of relationships within data, to make predictions on new information.
-By nature, these models are very complicated (“black box”), and their predictions cannot be mapped back to original data, making them inherently unexplainable.
+By nature, these models are not human interpretable (“black box”), and their predictions cannot be mapped back to original data, making them inherently unexplainable.

 To compete with the speed and performance of today's AI, Howso utilizes cutting edge advances in spatial query systems and information probability theory to make IBL practical and accurate.
 These technological advances enable all of Engine's insight and analysis capabilites, including state-of-the-art understandability, reliability, and control.